Flag of the Irish Republic

 Northern Ireland Railways were nationalised in 1948 at the same time as British Railways, while railways in the Irish Republic were nationalised in 1950.
 This left the GNR(I) main line as an anomaly, still in private hands.
 Finally, in 1953, this line, too, was taken into State control, responsibility for it being divided between the respective railway administrations of Northern Ireland and the Irish Republic.

-The major cities, like cities in the United Kingdom, lost their tram systems many years ago; but Dublin now has a new tram sytem, and a new underground Metro is in the planning stages.
-These new systems are built to the international standard gauge of 1435mm.
+The major cities, like cities in the United Kingdom, lost their original tram systems many years ago.
+However, Dublin now has an extensive modern tram system, the first line of which opened in 2004.
+The system uses the international standard gauge of 1435mm.

 Back to Top